 When a capacitor is connected to a circuit with DC current source, the two processes occur namely charging and discharging the capacitor.

-Before buying always keep 7 things in minds like its Temperature coefficent, Polarization, Leakage current etc. For detail Click here: Top 7 things to know before choosing a capacitor
+Before buying always keep 7 things in mind like its Temperature coefficient, Polarization, Leakage current, etc. For detail read our detailed article capacitor buying guide

 The easiest way to generate charge is to charge a capacitor.
 As it is well known, a Capacitor C is charged to voltage V is known to store a charge equivalent to: